 Augusta County Sheriff’s Office in search of runaway juvenile

 AUGUSTA COUNTY, Va.
-(WHSV) - The Augusta County Sheriff’s Office is asking for the public’s help with locating a runaway juvenile who was last seen Oct.
-27 at her Craigsville home.
+(WHSV) - The Augusta County Sheriff’s Office is requesting the public’s assistance with locating a runaway juvenile who was last seen yesterday Oct.
+31 at approximately 3:45 PM at her Verona home.

-Audrey Rose Ingram, 16, is a white female with black hair and hazel eyes, is 5′5 and weighs approximately 130 pounds.
+She was reported missing on the morning of Nov.
+1 by a family member.

-Audrey is driving a silver 2005 Subaru Forester with Virginia tag TVC-7610.
+Cheyenne Madison Leigh Brown is a 16-year-old white female, is 5′10, and weighs approximately 180 pounds.
+Cheyenne has black hair with red underneath and blue eyes.
+She was last seen wearing a black sweat jacket, and white and black sweatpants.

 Copyright 2022 WHSV.
 All rights reserved.